MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "preferred_team"              String  Pick a team to display a game for.
 Example: "Cubs" "preferred_division"          String  Pick a division to display standings for when display_standings is true.
 Example: "NL Central"
 "display_standings"           Bool    Display standings for the provided preferred_division.
+"display_standings_on_offday" Bool    Display standings for the provided preferred division when there are no games on the current day.
+                              Integer If 0, same as false.
+If 1, Same as the above.
+If 2, the standings are displayed if your preferred team has no games, instead of all teams.
 "rotate_games"                Bool    Rotate through each game of the day every 15 seconds.
 "rotate_rates"                Dict    Dictionary of Floats.
 Each type of screen can use a different rotation rate.
 Valid types: "live", "pregame", "final".
                               Float   A Float can be used to set all screen types to the same rotate rate.